edsonjuniornarvaes/twig-slim-with-docker/README.md

 # Twig and Slim with Docker structure
 Create a solid and professional structure with these tools.
-With features such as data validation, complete crud, beautiful and descriptive errors, pagination, pagination search, sending emails.
+Complete structure with features such as data validation, complete crud, beautiful and descriptive errors, pagination, pagination search, sending emails.

 |   :pencil2:                | Module content                                | :construction:             | Release                    | :rocket:                   |